Freebandz: 2013–present: Various projects

 The album's lead single, "Karate Chop" featuring Casino, premiered on January 25, 2013 and was sent to urban radio on January 29, 2013.
 The song is produced by Metro Boomin.
 The official remix, which features Lil Wayne, was sent radio and was released on iTunes on February 19, 2013.
 On August 7, 2013, Future changed the title of his second album from Future Hendrix to Honest and announced that it would be released on November 26, 2013.
 It was later revealed that the album would be pushed back to April 22, 2014, as it was said that Future has tour dates with Drake on Would You Like A Tour?.
-In December 2013, it was announced that Future would make a guest appearance on Kat Dahlia's upcoming debut, My Garden.
 Future released DS2 on July 16, 2015.

 On September 20, 2015, Future released a joint-mixtape with Canadian rapper Drake, What a Time to Be Alive.

 On January 17, 2016, Future released another mixtape, titled Purple Reign, with productions from Metro Boomin, Southside, Zaytoven, and more.

 On February 5, 2016, Future premiered his fourth studio album on DJ Khaled's debut of his We The Best Radio show on Beats 1.

 Musical style

 Future uses Auto-Tune in his songs.
-Rapper T-Pain, who also uses that audio processor, criticized Future, stating that the rapper doesn't know how to use it correctly.
+Singer T-Pain, who also uses that audio processor, criticized Future, stating that the rapper doesn't know how to use it correctly.
 After that announcement Future stated in an interview; "When I first used Auto-Tune, I never used it to sing.
 I wasn't using it the way T-Pain was.
 I used it to rap because it makes my voice sound grittier.
 Now everybody wants to rap in Auto-Tune.
 Future's not everybody."